How to Become a Counselor in North Dakota

 Examinations

-Before applying to become an associate professional counselor then an LPC, applicants are required to obtain a passing score on the National Counselor Examination for Licensure and Certification, a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
-It assesses knowledge, skills and abilities in effective counseling services.
+Before applying to become an associate professional counselor (LPC), applicants must obtain a passing score on the National Counselor Examination for Licensure and Certification, a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
+It assesses knowledge, skills, and abilities in effective counseling services.
+(PDF, 450 KB).

-The National Clinical Mental Health Counseling Examination (NCMHCE) is required for licensure as an LPCC.
-The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation and supervision.
-It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis and treatment.
+The National Clinical Mental Health Counseling Examination (NCMHCE) is required for licensure as an LPCC (PDF, 248 KB).
+The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
+It consists of 10 cases in clinical mental health counseling and assesses clinical problem-solving ability by testing the identification, analysis, and treatment of clinical problems.
 It is also administered by the National Board for Certified Counselors.

 (Back to Top)